dagraham/idea-nursery/README.md

 The stages of development parallel the seed-to-plant metaphor:

 - thought
 Following the addage "You never know what you're thinking until you write it down", the first stage involves naming and describing the thought well enough to remember at a glance what you were thinking.
-At this stage, the idea will be little more than a suggestive **name** and, perhaps, a brief **description**.
+At this stage, the idea will be little more than a suggestive **name** and no more than a brief **description**.

 - kernel
 The core or essence of the thought.
 Often this is a question.
 An example from this project would be "What ARE the stages of developement of a thought?"
 This stage persists until **description** contains a precise statement of *exactly* what would be needed to make this thought a *keeper* - *worth remembering and sharing*.
 If a question, what would be the requirements for an answer to be a *keeper*?
 Not every thought survives this stage.
 My father used to remind me to "boil it down".
 Sometimes nothing is left. 😊